soniclavier/bigdata-notebook/_posts/2015-11-15-storm_kafka_part3.markdown

 	<img class="col three expandable" src="/img/hdfs_result.png"/>
 </div>

 I hope you got a fair idea about how to integrate Storm, Kafka, MongoDB, SOLR and HDFS for Realtime analysis.
 Although this was implemented in a single node cluster for learning purpose, it can be extended for multi-node scenarios as well.
-For further doubts and clarifications please comment below and I will respond as soon as possible. <br/>
+For further doubts and clarifications please comment below and I will respond as soon as possible.
-<a href="/">Home</a>
+<br/><a href="search.html?query=streaming">Continue reading</a>